-Initially, I learned that the signs of drug use included three basic symptoms:
+Initially, I learned that the signs of drug use included three basic drug addiction symptoms:

 - A loss of interest in hobbies

 - A drop in grades

 What I later discovered was that not seeing these drug addiction symptoms only provides a false sense of security regarding teenagers and potential drug use.
 The above behaviors apply more to drug addiction symptoms or signs of “drug addiction,” as opposed to “experimental” drug use.

 Teens who experiment with drugs don’t start out addicted so logically, they do not show any symptoms.
 They generally look healthy and nothing seems to be wrong.
 In fact, teens can casually use drugs for over a year before their parents would even suspect any drug or alcohol use.

 Many teenagers who decide to experiment with drugs start out casually, using them with friends and then progressing towards regular use.
 It is important that you look for clues pertaining to casual drug use so that if your teen is prone, you can proactively deal with it.